Chicago Cop Wore Punisher Skull On Uniform During 2019 Incident

 By Chris Hacker

-Chicago (CBS) — A Chicago Police officer wore a Punisher skull symbol during a 2019 incident in which officers are accused of pointing their guns at two innocent teens, according to images reviewed by CBS 2.READ MORE: University Of Chicago Graduate Shot And Killed During Robbery Attempt In Hyde Park
+CHICAGO (CBS) — A Chicago Police officer wore a Punisher skull symbol during a 2019 incident in which officers are accused of pointing their guns at two innocent teens, according to images reviewed by CBS 2.READ MORE: Memorial Service For Glenview Man Found In Chicago River Held Wednesday

 After Laksanaprom and the other officer left the apartment, the teens’ mother, Quarnita James, took photographs of their uniforms.
 A close-up photo of Laksanaprom’s uniform shows him pointing to his badge number, and, next to it, the angular skull symbol of the Punisher appears embroidered on his uniform.